codacy/docs/docs/codacy-api/examples/uploading-application-scanning-results.md

 ## Example: Uploading ZAP DAST results

-Use this example Bash script to upload DAST results from ZAP contained in a file to Codacy.
+Use this example Bash script to upload the ZAP DAST report to Codacy.
 This example can be adapted to fit your specific needs.

 The example script: